Created-by-Catalyst/Internal-Unity-Packages/README.md

 #### TweenUIImageFade
 `TweenUIImageFade` is a script that controls the image's opacity, letting you animate it fading in or out over a specified duration.
 It includes methods to start, stop, reverse, and restart the fading animation.

+#### TweenUICanvasGroupFade
+Enables a CanvasGroup's opacity to be tweened between its original state and a target opacity.